qlik-oss/core-website/README.md

 ## Deliverables

-The offering consists of different deliverables:
+Frontira consists of different deliverables:

 - Use Cases
 - Recipes